Sign up below to receive free worship resources in your inbox (1-2 per month):

-Key Facts about Christian Unity
+Facts and Reflection about Christian Unity

 1. The twentieth century conciliar movement produced councils of churches at the international, national, state, and local levels.
 The North Carolina Council of Churches shares the broad goals of Christian unity and justice with the World and National Councils and with the many state councils, and our members come from many of the same denominational streams.
 But there are no structural or financial connections between us.
 Each is its own autonomous organization, and the NC Council, founded in 1935, actually

 predates both the National and World Councils by more than ten years.

 2. According to the World Christian Encyclopedia, edited by David Barrett, et al, almost 34,000 separate Christian groups have been identified in the world; over half of them are independent churches.

 3. Churches Uniting in Christ (CUIC) grew out of the work of the Consultation on Church Union (COCU).
 The formation of the COCU was sparked by a December 1960 sermon preached by Presbyterian pastor Rev. Eugene Carson Blake at Grace Episcopal Church in which he envisioned a “truly catholic and truly reformed” church.
 At COCU’s first plenary meeting in

 1962, the phrase “truly evangelical” was also embraced in the vision.
 The COCU partner church bodies decided to dissolve the COCU in January 2002 in order to organize the CUIC.
 The primary difference between COCU and CUIC is that what COCU talked about doing and made steps toward implementing, the CUIC has implemented.
 Some of the activities that